Mat0u5/EnhancedBlockEntitiesReloaded/README.md

 # UNOFFICIAL PORT

-This is an unofficial port of the original [Enhanced Block Entities mod](https://modrinth.com/mod/ebe), adding support for newer minecraft versions and perhaps Forge and NeoForge in the future.
+This is an unofficial port of the original [Enhanced Block Entities mod](https://modrinth.com/mod/ebe), adding support for newer minecraft versions (1.21.5+) as well as Forge and NeoForge!

 ## Enhanced Block Entities

-EBE is a **100% client side** Minecraft mod for the **[Fabric](https://fabricmc.net/use/)** mod loader which aims to increase the performance of block entity rendering, as well as offer customizability via resource packs. <br/><br/>
+EBE is a **100% client side** Minecraft mod which aims to increase the performance of block entity rendering, as well as offer customizability via resource packs. <br/><br/>
 **How does it work?** EBE Makes some block entities use baked block models rather than laggy entity models. <br/><br/>
 **Is it just an optimization mod?** EBE isn't *just* an optimization mod, some side effects of its optimizations are many visual improvements. <br/>
 These may include: